mookiedog/umod4-PCB/ChangeList.md

     They are now a real 1x3 pinheader.

 1)	__Changed the WS2812 package from 5050 to 2020__

+    Also moved the package to the front edge of the PCB for better visibility.

-    1. See WS2812C-2020
+    See datasheet WS2812C-2020.

 1) __Add squid pins for J3/WP for use with PicoProbe__

 1)	__Add a test point to scope the buffered E signal__

-    1. scoping this signal was beneficial during bringup
+    Scoping this signal was beneficial during bringup so a testpoint would make it easier.

     1. Added a 0.028 via as a test point.
     The size 0.028 matches the DIP socket and is large enought to not be tented.

 1)	__Add a test point for EP GPIO24/TX so that it can be used to measure RP2040 CLKOUT__

-    1. Useful during bringup
+    Having access to CLKOUT was useful during bringup.

     1. Used a 0.028 via so it would not be tented.
 Also made the corresponding RX uart signal the same drill size so both signals could be scoped at these test points
     1. I'm not bothering with adding a test pad for the PicoW because a scope can attach directly to the GPIO24 pin if desired.

 1)	__HC11 XTAL hole needs to move to the left and be as tall as possible__

+    The crystal is not in a particularly fixed location according to my collection of ECUs.
+    There is benefit in making the XTAL hole a bit bigger to tolerate placement issues.

     1. Moved the left side of the hole to add an additional 0.050 inch.
     1. Increased the hole size by 0.010 on top and bottom

 9)	__GPS mounting hole does not line up very well__

-    1. The problem was the drawing did not spec the distance between the solder holes and the mounting hole.
+    The problem was the drawing did not spec the distance between the solder holes and the mounting hole.
     Measuring the real parts added about 0.7mm to the distance from the original footprint.
-Note that fixing this required extending the board upwards by 0.050 to get enough clearance between the mounting hole and the edge of the board.
+    Note that fixing this required rotating the board so that the cable heads off towards the ignition transistors.
+    It was either that, or make the board slightly taller.

 1) __Delete S2__

-    1. Never used.
-Since it is an analog pin, it is better served for a different purpose
+    Never used.
+Since it is an analog pin, it is probably better reserved for future use.

-1) __Flipped JST Socket J5 (The auxiliary SPI port)__
+1) __Flipped JST Socket J5 (The auxiliary/LCD SPI port)__

-    1. This makes it way easier to hand solder if anyone wants to add it.
+    This makes it way easier to hand solder if anyone wants to add it.

-1) __New Power Supply from +12 Unswitched__
-    1. A detailed discussion can be found in [PowerSupply.md](./PowerSupply.md).
-The short story is that the power supply is designed to allow the Umod4 to remain powered under software control after the ignition is shut off.
-The Umod4 is forced to have its power on whenever the ECU is powered.

-1) __Add ability to measure +12 Unswitched voltage__ This required relocating a number of pins.
-Note: The Pico only has 4 A/D inputs located on GPIOs [26..29].
-GPIO 29 is not available off-board since it is used by PicoW itself.
-    1) Moved EP_RUN off GPIO27 (A/D input) to GPIO21 (digital only)
-        1) This allowed VIN_MEAS to use GPIO27 as an analog input
-    1) Moved GPS_PPS off its GPIO28 A/D input to GPIO9 (was SPARE1, digital only)
-        1) Reassigned SPARE0 to GPIO28 (A/D capable)
-    1) Added KEEP_ALIVE to GPIO8 (was SPARE2, digital only)
-    1) Deleted the tac switch to free up GPIO26.
-Can't see a use case for a single button on the PCB.
-        1) SPARE1 is now reassigned to GPIO26 (A/D capable)

-1) __Make decoupling capacitance match SD card spec__ As defined in the SD card spec specification 3.01, section E.2: use a 4.7uF cap followed by a 0.1 uF cap.
+1) __Make decoupling capacitance match SD card spec__

+    As defined in the SD card spec specification 3.01, section E.2: use a 4.7uF cap followed by a 0.1 uF cap.

 1)	__Moved HC11 reset control parts from under the Pico W__

-    1. This allows the module to be soldered down without a socket, if desired
+    This allows the module to be soldered down without a socket, although it seems unlikely that this would happen.
-    1. Reduces the overall height of the board, although the height appears to not be a problem, even when SWD right angle pins are soldered to the module.
+    For example, the Pico W could be replaced with a Pico 2 W (or whatever comes after that) if the module is socketed.

 1)	__More clearance for mainboard capacitor by the GND test point near JP4__

-    1. Made a small notch in the side to allow for the capacitor a bit of extra room.
+    Made a small notch in the side to allow for the capacitor a bit of extra room.

-1) __Improve AVDD decoupling__ Now that analog measurements are part of the system, AVDD needs its own decoupling 0.1uF cap.

 1) __Added TP2 GND Testpoint__